FIFA says legal grounds do not exist for stripping Russia and Qatar of right to stage World Cup

 On Wednesday, Warner released a paid political TV ad, titled “Jack Warner: The Gloves are Off,” in which he said he had prepared a comprehensive series of documents on FIFA’s transactions, including checks and corroborated statements.

-In the ad, aired in Trinidad and Tobago, Warner said he would “no longer keep secrets for those persons who now seek actively to destroy this country’s hard-won international image.”
+In the TV ad, aired in his native Trinidad and Tobago on Wednesday, Warner said he would “no longer keep secrets for those persons who now seek actively to destroy this country’s hard-won international image.”

 He also said, “I reasonably and surely fear for my life.”
 He did not elaborate.